How To Reduce Churn Rate In SaaS [9 In-Depth Ways]

 Now, if that same company had a churn rate of 1% instead, that’s 40 extra customers over the whole year.

-What’s more, those are customers who pay them money each month, so the effects of reduced churn compound over time!
+What’s more, those are customers who pay them money on month-to-month contracts, so the effects of reduced churn compound over time!

-No wonder that a famous study by Bain found that improving customer retention by just 5% can improve profitability by up to 95%!
+No wonder a famous study by Bain found that improving the customer retention rate by just 5% can improve profitability by up to 95%!

 The same study found that it’s five times more expensive to acquire a new customer than it is to keep an existing one.